FairwindsOps/insights-docs/docs/features/insights-cli.md

 |   +-- second-policy-mapping.yaml
 ```

-Once the files have been created, use the following command to push the Policy-Mappings to Insights:
+Once the files have been created, use the following command to push the Policy Mappings to Insights:
 ```
 insights-cli push policy-mappings
 ```

-#### Deleting Policy-Mappings from Insights
+#### Deleting Policy Mappings from Insights
-By default, the Insights CLI will not _delete_ any Policy-Mappings from Insights.
+By default, the Insights CLI will not _delete_ any Policy Mappings from Insights.
 It will
 only add or update them.
-This means there might be some Policy-Mappings created in Insights that are not
+This means there might be some Policy Mappings created in Insights that are not
 tracked in your Infrastructure-as-Code (IaC) repository.

 You can add the `--delete` flag to the `push policy-mappings` command, which
-will delete any Policy-Mappings from Insights that **do not exist** in your IaC repository.
-Adding the `--dry-run` flag will explain which Policy-Mappings would be deleted without making changes to Insights.
+will delete any Policy Mappings from Insights that **do not exist** in your IaC repository.
+Adding the `--dry-run` flag will explain which Policy Mappings would be deleted without making changes to Insights.

 ## Testing
 You can use the insights-cli to test your OPA policies and automation rules.
 This can also be